-Thank you for your interest in clinical trial participation at the Center for Vaccine Development and Global Health!
+Join the fight against diseases by participating in clinical trials at the Center for Vaccine Development and Global Health!

-Clinical trials look at new ways to prevent, detect, or treat disease.
-Treatments might be new drugs or new combinations of drugs or new ways to use existing treatments.
-Each of our clinical trials are different.
+Our trials look at new ways to prevent, detect, or treat diseases and help determine whether new treatments are effective.
+Clinical trials examine new ways to prevent, detect, or treat disease.
+Treatments might be new drugs or new combinations of drugs, or new ways to use existing treatments.
+Each of our clinical trials is different.
 Clinical trials help determine if a new test or treatment works and is safe.
 Clinical trials can also look at other aspects of care, such as improving the quality of life for people with chronic illnesses.

 Clinical trials offer hope for many people and an opportunity to help researchers find better treatments for others in the future.

-Please complete this contact form to be added to our list of potential participants.
-We look forward to speaking with you about participation in a trial at the Center for Vaccine Development at the University of Maryland, Baltimore.
+Please complete this contact form if you wish your children or children to be added to our list of potential participants and to receive our newsletter.
+We look forward to speaking with you about participation in a pediatric trial.